djeada/Frontend-Notes/notes/08_protocols.md

 #### DNS (Domain Name System)

-The Domain Name System, or DNS, functions much like the Internet's phonebook.
-When you type a website address, such as `openai.com`, DNS translates this human-readable name into a machine-readable IP address, like `192.0.2.1`.
-This process allows you to access websites by entering memorable names rather than complex numerical codes.
+The Domain Name System (DNS) transforms human-readable domain names (e.g., `example.com`) into machine-readable IP addresses (e.g., `192.0.2.1`).
+Without DNS, users would have to memorize strings of numbers to access websites, which would be both unwieldy and impractical.

-Several key components make up the DNS system.
-First, the DNS resolver is a client-side element that starts the process by sending DNS queries.
-At the top of the hierarchy, root name servers hold authority over the root zone, directing the query to the appropriate next step.
-Top-Level Domain (TLD) servers, which manage domains like `.com`, `.org`, and `.net`, come next, followed by authoritative name servers that store specific domain records.
-Together, these components work in sequence to help users reach the correct web address.
+The DNS process involves several key players:

-The DNS uses different types of records to handle various tasks:
+- **DNS Resolver**: Often provided by your ISP, this component receives a domain name query and sets out to find the correct IP address.

-- An A record maps a domain to an IPv4 address, while an AAAA record maps it to an IPv6 address, accommodating both traditional and modern Internet protocols.
+- **Root Servers**: At the top of the DNS hierarchy, these servers direct queries to the correct top-level domain (TLD) servers (like `.com` or `.org`).
-- CNAME records allow one domain name to serve as an alias for another, making it easier to manage domain structure.
+- **TLD Servers**: Store information for a particular extension or TLD and forward the query to the appropriate authoritative server.
-- MX records specify mail exchange servers, ensuring email gets directed to the right place, and TXT records, often used for verification purposes, contain additional information for various security checks.
+- **Authoritative Servers**: Contain the actual DNS records for specific domains, including A/AAAA records (mapping domains to IPs), MX records (mail exchange), and more.

-When you enter a website address into your browser, the DNS resolution process begins.
-First, the browser checks its cache for a stored IP address.
-If it’s not there, the operating system cache is the next stop.
-Should both caches be empty, a recursive resolver, typically provided by your ISP, takes over.
-This resolver queries a root server, which points to the TLD server for the domain’s extension (such as `.com`).
-The TLD server then directs the resolver to the authoritative name server holding the domain’s IP address.
-Finally, the resolver retrieves this address and sends it back to the browser, allowing it to establish a connection to the website’s server.
+The DNS resolution process starts in your browser’s cache.
+If the address isn’t found there, the query moves to the operating system cache.
+If there is still no match, the request travels to the DNS resolver, which then queries root servers, TLD servers, and eventually the authoritative server for the domain.
+The resolver finally returns the correct IP address to your browser, enabling it to communicate with the website’s server.

 **DNS Query Flow Diagram**: